Unlike many adolescent programs that only provide treatment during the weekdays, the intensive program at Northwest Behavioral Healthcare Services

 eight to ten hours a day, seven days a week.

 By design, all the groups are small so that each individual receives the attention they need.
 The program is also designed such that there is a balance of group modalities including didactic (teaching), experiential (doing), and process-oriented (think about it and talk about it).
 Attending classes at our onsite school and participating in outdoor and indoor therapeutic recreation groups are also a daily part of our program.
 Teens regularly participate in individual and family therapy sessions.
 They also regularly meet with their psychiatrist.
 The typical day is a busy one, starting at 8 AM and ending around 10:30 PM with consecutive treatment activities in between.

-Some examples of group topics include Addiction and the Brain, Thinking Errors and Cognitive Distortions, Yoga and Relaxation, Conflict Resolution Skills, Clarifying Your Values & Beliefs, Gratitude, Overcoming Depression, Coping with Cravings, Understanding Family Roles, and Anger Management.
+Some examples of group topics include: Stages of Change or 12-Step Modalities, Identifying Personal Triggers, Refusal Skills, Addiction and the Brain, Preparation and Planning for After-Care, Anxiety and Impulse Control, Thinking Errors and Cognitive Distortions, Yoga and Relaxation, Conflict Resolution Skills, Clarifying Your Values & Beliefs, Gratitude, Overcoming Depression, Coping with Cravings, Understanding Family Roles, and Anger Management.